 - Multi-Function Valve, two-part valve – one to blow up and control air pressure and the other for quick air release.

-Having used the Green mat quite a few times now as well as met a few different fellow hikers on the trail who also have used the same mat and have to say it was an outstanding thumb up for comfort and weight.
+Having used the Green mat quite a few times now as well as met a few different fellow hikers on the trail who also have used the same mat and have to say it was an outstanding thumbs up for comfort and weight.

 - This mat is almost like sleeping on a bed and is defiantly one of the best I have tried for comfort.